microsoft/tyger/docs/index.md

   - title: Provision and manage compute jobs
     details: A simple model for provisioning compute jobs.
   - title: Any language, any kind of data
-    details: Tyger can be used with any language and and data format.
+    details: Tyger can be used with any language and data format.
 ---